 - Without hesitation, Peter absolutely believed Aeneas could and would walk, even after 8 years of paralysis

-- There seemed to be no question in his mind Jesus would raise Dorcas—he used her little girl name, Tabitha, just as Jesus had once spoken another little girl’s name and raised her up.
+- There seemed to be no question in his mind Jesus would raise Dorcas—he used her Aramaic name, Tabitha, just as Jesus had once spoken to the little girl in Aramaic, “talitha,” and raised her up.

 - Peter staid on in Joppa at a tanner’s house.
 This may not seem like that big a deal, but a tanner dealt with dead bodies, making him perpetually unclean.
 But, Peter didn’t seem to mind.
 That’s big.
 Hold onto that for next week.

 Through these two healings, Peter was demonstrating some blockbuster truths about God’s rescue from the penalty, power, and (someday) even the presence of sin: